Xentrk/x3mRouting/README.md

 #### x3mRouting_client_nvram.sh
 **x3mRouting_client_nvram.sh** is the second script to run.
 This script will create the nvram files for VPN Clients in the **/jffs/addons/x3mRouting** directory based on the interface assignments in **/jffs/scripts/x3mRouting/x3mRouting_client_rules**.
 An nvram file will not be created in the **/jffs/addons/x3mRouting/** directory for LAN clients assigned to use the WAN interface.

 Similar to the firmware, the next step is to bounce the VPN Client interface to have the routing assignments take effect.
 This is accomplished by selecting the **“Apply”** button on the OpenVPN Client Screen you assigned the LAN client to.
 Alternatively, you can bounce the WAN interface by selecting the **“Apply”** button on the WAN screen.
 Restarting the WAN will also restart any active VPN clients.
 There is a slight delay before the VPN Client becomes active.
-Check the status of each VPN Clent using the OpenVPN Status Screen.
+Check the status of each VPN Client using the OpenVPN Status Screen.

 The routing rules for LAN Clients will automatically be applied upon a system boot.
 You only need to rerun **x3mRouting_client_nvram.sh** and bounce the VPN Client if you have made LAN Client interface assignment changes in the **/jffs/scripts/x3mRouting/x3mRouting_client_rules** file.